Tracking the Tropics: Zeta moves northeast after battering Gulf Coast

 TAMPA, Fla.
-(WFLA) – Zeta is heading northeast Thursday morning after blowing through Louisiana and Mississippi on Wednesday, destroying building and knocking out power to thousands.
+(WFLA) – Zeta is heading northeast Thursday morning after blowing through Louisiana and Mississippi on Wednesday, destroying buildings and knocking out power to thousands.
 At least two deaths were reported.

+The National Hurricane Center said the storm has continued to produce damaging winds across parts of the southeastern United States.

 The storm made landfall Wednesday afternoon near Cocodrie, Louisiana as a strong Category 2 hurricane with 110 mph winds fore moving into the New Orleans area and onto neighboring Mississippi.